United Kingdom by-election records: Largest numerical majority overturned

 Majorities over 9,000 votes overturned:

 Lowest winning share of the vote

 Winning shares of the vote below 35%, since 1918:

-The 1920 Stockport by-election, was held to elect two MPs.
+The 1920 Stockport by-election was held to elect two MPs.
 The winners' shares of the total vote were 25.6% and 25.1%.
 However, as each voter could cast two votes, the situation is not readily comparable to other by-elections in this period.

 At the 1909 Sheffield Attercliffe by-election, the winning candidate took only 27.5% of the vote.

 Lowest share of the vote

 Major parties

 Major parties winning 2% or less share of votes cast in a by-election, since 1918:

 The worst Conservative performance was in the 1995 North Down by-election, where they took 2.1% of the votes cast.

-The 'continuation' Social Democratic Party (SDP) took 0.4% of the vote at both the 1990 Upper Bann by-election and the Bootle by-election the following week.
+The 'continuing' Social Democratic Party (SDP) took 0.4% of the vote at both the 1990 Upper Bann by-election and the Bootle by-election the following week.